rcpurdue/agmipex/README.md

 ### Environment

 The tools is currently hosted on [MyGeoHub](https://www.mygeohub.org).
-MyGeoHub is a website based on [HUBzero].
+MyGeoHub is a website based on [HUBzero](https://hubzero.org/).
 AgMIP Explorer is therefore a HUBzero "tool".
 As such, supplementary files are required.
 This enforces most of the directory structure of this repository.
 Also, it requires the "invoke" file in the "middleware" subdirectory.

 ### Building, developing, and testing